IndranilSaha09/neocortexapi/source/MySEProject/readme.md

 ## Getting Started:

-Go to the `Samples` folder which is one folder above and inside where a folder names NeoCortexApiSample is present.
+Go to the `..\neocortexapi\source\Samples` folder which is one folder above and inside where a folder names NeoCortexApiSample is present.
 From there run the `Program.cs` file to run the KNN Classifier.

 ```bash